marco262/my_wiki/data/onednd/class/sorcerer.md

 * The spell save DC of your Sorcerer spells increases by 1.
 * You have Advantage on the attack rolls of Sorcerer spells you cast.

-You can use this feature twice, and you regain all expended uses of it when you finish a Long Rest.
+You can use this feature twice, and you regain all expended uses of it when you finish a [[glossary:Long Rest]].

 ### Level 1: Spellcasting